VadimKroytor/Backend-Services/README.md

 # Backend-Services

-Specific details of each service (How to run the program and expected output for particular input) are outlined in the respective file.
+-> Specific details of each service (How to run the program and expected output for particular input) are outlined in the respective file.

-#### resources_and_libraries
+#### resources_and_libraries directory information
 -> contains the external resources required to run several programs.
 These external resources were put in .gitignore for the sake of following best practice.
 As such, the database many programs in this repository use was the only resource stored in this folder.
 Apache Tomcat